bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 Jonas: 00:26:18

 I didn't see anybody there.
-But it was like there was a banner and it was just for context.
+But it was like there was a banner and it was...
-Yeah, market maker on Lightning.
+For context, LNBIG is a huge market maker on Lightning.

 Sergei Tikhomirov: 00:26:30